 No later than the next regular meeting following July 1, the Board will hold an organizational meeting to elect Board officers for the coming year and to establish the year's schedule of Board meetings.
 In Board election years (odd numbered years), the first meeting will be held no later than July 31.
-Generally, Aat least one regular Board meeting will be held each month, except as otherwise ordered by the Board.
-The regular meeting schedule will be established at the organizational meeting in July but and may be changed by the Board with proper notice.
+Generally, at least one regular Board meeting will be held each month, except as otherwise ordered by the Board.
+The regular meeting schedule will be established at the organizational meeting in July and may be changed by the Board with proper notice.
 The purpose of each regular monthly meeting will be to conduct the regular Board business.
-The Board chair will conduct the meeting, or in his/her absence, the vice chair will conduct the meeting.
-If both are absent, the person with the longest period of service on the Board will conduct the meeting.